xamidi/pmGenerator/README.md

            -b: duplicate conclusion removal ; replace each given subproof that has a redundant conclusion with its first shortest alternative and remove duplicates ; beneficial in preparing '-x' or '-z'
            -w: read input without conclusions given
            -z: proof compression ; find and remove internal redundancies (e.g. non-trivial parts not affecting intermediate theorems) by attempting to use shorter owned subproofs at all positions
-           -x: proof compression with extended modification range; before each round generate relative abstract proofs (D-rules only) with up to <range> steps, potentially improving rules with new formulas ; default: 0
+           -x: proof compression with extended modification range; for '-x 5' or higher: prepare each round with relative abstract proofs (D-rules only) of up to <range> steps, potentially improving rules with new formulas ; default: 0
-           -y: disable multi-threaded D-rule replacement search in case proof compression is performed (enables deterministic procedure) ; not affecting exhaustive generations via '-x', which remain nondeterministic
+           -#: use smaller, less efficient proof compression steps ; increases the number of potential rounds and newly introduced intermediate conclusions, potentially leading to shorter proofs eventually
-           -k: store maximum-size proofs generated via 'x' also when they do not prove known intermediate theorems, so they can still be used as replacements for subproofs ; increases memory consumption significantly
+           -k: store maximum-size proofs prepared via '-x' also when they do not prove known intermediate theorems, so they can still be used as replacements for subproofs ; increases memory consumption significantly
-           -v: coordinate iteration phases for maximum-size proofs generated via 'x' with the specified vault file (to avoid repeating these computations over multiple runs) ; used only when '-k' unspecified
+           -v: coordinate preparation phases for maximum-size proofs generated via '-x' with the specified vault file (to avoid repeating these computations over multiple runs) ; used only when '-k' unspecified
-           -h: save raw intermediate results in files before each proof compression round (and after productive rounds) ; after each preparation phase (exhaustive generation) in case '-x' is specified
+           -h: save raw intermediate results in files at the beginning of each proof compression round (and at the end of productive rounds) ; after each preparation phase in case '-x' is specified
-           -q: skip first round preparation for '-x' ; useful to continue working on intermediate results produced by an aborted computation using '-h'
+           -q: skip first round preparation for '-x' ; useful to eliminate inefficiencies before extensive preparations, or to continue working on intermediate results produced by an aborted computation using '-h'
            -f: proof summary is given by input file path ; ignores lines that are empty or starting with '%'
            -o: redirect the result's output to the specified file
            -d: print debug information